YangXiaozhou/yangxiaozhou.github.io/_drafts/data-introduction-to-EM.md

 </p><i>Relationship between peppered moth alleles, genotypes, and phenotypes.
 We observed phenotypes, but wish to estimate percentges of alleles in the population.
 Image by author</i>

 We wish to know the percentages of C, I, and T in the population.
-However, we can only observe the number of *Carbonaria*, *Typica*, and *Insularia* moths by capturing them, but not the genotypes.
-That fact that we do not observe the genotypes and multiple genotypes produce the same subspecies make the calculation of the allele frequencies difficult.
+However, we can only observe the number of *Carbonaria*, *Typica*, and *Insularia* moths by capturing them, but not the genotypes (**missing information**).
+The fact that we do not observe the genotypes and multiple genotypes produce the same subspecies make the calculation of the allele frequencies difficult.
 This is where EM comes in to play.
-With EM, we can easily estimate the allele frequencies and provide concrete evidence for the microevolution that happens on a human time scale due to enviromental  pollution.
+With EM, we can easily estimate the allele frequencies and provide concrete evidence for the microevolution that happens on a human time scale due to environmental  pollution.

-How does EM tackle the GMM problem and the peppered moth problem?
+How does EM tackle the GMM problem and the peppered moth problem in the presence of missing information?
 We will illustrate these in the later section.
 But first, let's see what EM is really about.

 ## What is EM?

+At this point, you must be thinking (I hope): All these examples are wonderful, but what is really EM?
+Let's dive into it.

-EM algorithm is an iterative method that finds the maximum likelihood estimate of parameters in problems where hidden variables are present, for example, the power system SSM under this study.
-It was first introduced in its full generality by Dempster, Laird, and Rubin in their famous paper[^Dempster] and since has been widely used for its numerical stability and strong empirical performance.
+EM algorithm is an iterative optimization method that finds the maximum likelihood estimate (MLE) of parameters in problems where hidden/missing/latent variables are present.
+It was first introduced in its full generality by Dempster, Laird, and Rubin in their famous paper[^Dempster] (currently 62k citations).
+Since then, it has been widely used for its easy implementation, numerical stability, and strong empirical performance.

-$Y$ are observed variables, $X$ are hidden variables, and we denote the unknown parameter $\text{E}$ as $\theta \in \Theta$.
-The objective of parameter estimation in SSM is to find $\theta$ such that
+Let's set up the EM for a general problem and introduce some notations.
+Suppose that $Y$ are our observed variables, $X$ are hidden variables, and we say that $(X, Y)$ is the complete data.
+We also denote any unknown parameter of interest as $\theta \in \Theta$.
+The objective of most parameter estimation problems is to find the most probable $\theta$ given our model and data, i.e.,

 $$
 \begin{equation}